docksal/service-juniper-vpn/README.md

-# Juniper / Pulse Secure VPN client
+# Juniper / Pulse Secure VPN client [ARCHIVED]

+This repo is archived and not supported.

+The `docksal/juniper-vpn` Docker image is up on Docker Hub, so you can try your luck using the instructions below.

+Note that every Juniper / Pulse Secure VPN **server** can be set up in a different way and thus may not be compatible with the setup in this repo.

+---

 Juniper / Pulse Secure VPN client packaged as a Docker image, thus can be used anywhere with Docker (Linux, macOS, Windows).